All Episodes

 And it is absolutely something that this month ought to be celebrated every single day.

-You ought to ask your own local community.
+You ought to ask your own local community, how have we been doing in welfare reform?

 How many people have we put to work?

-You know, we ask that around here too.
+You know, we ask that around here, too.

-Number one, you have no longer have a right to a uh minimum living provided by the government.
+But the truth is, welfare reform, which did, and remember what it did, number one, you no longer have a right to a minimum living provided by the government.

 You have a right to that for a limited period of time, not an unlimited period of time.